How to Prepare for Fall and Winter Storms

 Preparation:

 1. Emergency Kit: Add extra blankets, ice scrapers, and a supply of food and water.
+Store extra batteries, hand warmers, and a battery-powered lantern.
+Keep salt or sand for walkways and make sure flashlights and radios are easily accessible.

 3. Tree Inspection: Inspect trees for branches that may break under the weight of ice.